jbhayet/jbhayet.github.io/_projects/motion-prediction.md

 ---
 title: "Trajectory and intention forecasting"
-excerpt: "This research project aims at developing theoretical work and benchmarking applications of probabilistic computing in the field of autonomous driving in urban environments.
-Recent developments in autonomous driving have led to very effective vehicles that can coexist with legacy, connected and other autonomous cars while obeying the road rules.
-One of the main challenges for autonomous cars is to reach coexistence with pedestrians and cyclists in a safe but efficient manner, which implies being able  to foresee the street users intentions/future motions in the short and mid term."
+excerpt: "Recent developments in **autonomous driving** have led to very effective vehicles that can coexist with legacy, connected and other autonomous cars while obeying the road rules.
+One of the main challenges for autonomous cars is to reach coexistence with pedestrians and cyclists in a safe but efficient manner, which implies being able  to **foresee the street users intentions/future motions in the short and mid term**."

 collection: projects
 ---